Use this section as a quick guide to key information for your visit to Matsue!

 B) I don’t speak Japanese; will that be a problem during my stay in Matsue?

-While Matsue has made considerable efforts to make any international tourists stay here an enjoyable one, there are many establishments that cannot serve you through English.
+While Matsue has made considerable efforts to make any international travellers’ stay here an enjoyable one, there are many establishments that cannot serve you in English.
 However, for the most part, the local people and shop or restaurant/hotel workers are friendly, and will try to communicate with you if you approach them.

-Some establishments have point-and-speak guidebooks, which help communication when speaking becomes difficult.
+Some establishments have point-and-speak guidebooks, which help with overcome the language barrier to communicate specific points, such as allergy concerns.
 This has both English/Japanese expressions and picture menus.

 For any enquiries you may have, we recommend that you contact the International Tourism Information Office outside JR Matsue Station’s north exit.